emomeni/CodeReview_Repo/ShowMAC/README.md

 # Find a MAC Address in the Network
-This Code will search for a MAC address in the network and find all the ports that already learn the MAC address.
+This code is going to find if a mac address exists on mac address table of devices and which ports have learnt it.
+When a user runs this code, it will take the mac address as an input and show the result.

 ## Description
-- The program uses **"nornir_netmiko"** library.
-It shows you the ports and the configuration of Physical ports that learn your given MAC address. if the program can't find the MAC address or connect to the switch, it will let you know with a message.
+This code uses "nornir_netmiko" library, also the rich library is used for rich text and beautiful formatting in the terminal.

-- by using the **netmiko_send_command** module, we are going to send the **show mac address-table** command to the inventory to find the mac address that we are searching for.
+A function called "showmac" contains two main variables "getmac" and "getint". getmac uses the "netmiko_send_command" module to send the "show mac address-table" command to the inventory for finding the mac address that we are searching for and stores the facts of it to the "devicemac" variable.

-- by using the **Replace** module, we will replace the **unwanted sections** with **white spaces**.
+Since we need the configuration of interfaces that have learnt the mac address to show in the result, so we use the getint variable to send the "show run interface {name of interface}" command to retrieve the configuration and store it in intdescription variable.

+The "showmac" function will take the mac address as input and show the result in below format:
+* If the mac address is found, the result will be shown in green color in order of: “device name: VLAN number, mac address, age time and configuration of interfaces which have learnt it”.
+* If the mac address is not found, the result will be shown in red color: “device name: There is no MAC like this”.
+* If the connection to the device is not established, the result will be shown in yellow color: “device name: I can't connect".

+Since the result of the "show mac address-table" command contains extra information which is not necessary to show as a result, in the "showmac" function, we use the "Replace" module to replace the extra sections with white spaces.

-- for **Error Handling**, we use the **try...except** in the code. we have placed the code that might generate an exception inside the **try** block. every **try** block is followed by an **except** block.
+For Error Handling, we use the "try/except".
+We have placed the code that might generate an exception inside the try block. every try block is followed by an except block.

-### Dependencies
+## Dependencies
 * Prerequisites:
   - Ubuntu
   - Python3

-## Functions:
-the showmac function will find the mac address on all the ports it has been learned from and also show the related interface configuration.

 ## How to Run
 to reach the final output, you need to follow the orders that will be mentioned in the following: